 Don’t worry if you’re not a fisherman, you can still eye-off a sizeable catch at the local freshwater fish farm.

 If the fish weren’t biting, there’s no need to stay hungry.
-Head to the Condamine Pub for a good serving of pub grub – fish is on the menu!
+Head to the Condamine Pub for a hearty pub meal – fish is on the menu too!

 Day 6: Return home via the southern-west trail